edli/react-callback-props-decorator/README.md

 # React callback props decorator

-A method decorator which wraps original handlers with similar-name callback invoke.
+A non-parametrized method decorator which wraps original handlers with similar-name callback invoke.
 This is particularly useful for situations like React components, where you often pass callbacks as props and you have to invoke them explicitly.
 ```